aashishhari/351_Project/README.md

 **PitchAnalysis.m** - This file extracts the Pitch features of the audio samples.

-**testing.m:** - This file is the original script of `demo.m` and uses the workspace variables generated from 'loadTestingData.m` and `loadTrainingData.m` instead of using a pre-generated dataset.
+**testing.m:** - This file is the original script of `demo.m` and uses the workspace variables generated from `loadTestingData.m` and `loadTrainingData.m` instead of using a pre-generated dataset.

 **loadTrainingData.m:** - This file loads in the train mp3 audio files used for training and does some preprocessing (normalization, mfcc extraction).